pelicanmapping/rocky/README.md

 <br/><br/>

-# Rocky and Qt5
+# Rocky and Qt

-You can embed Rocky in a Qt5 widget.
+You can embed Rocky in a Qt widget.
 See the `rocky_demo_qt` example for details.

-Look for Qt6 support in the future.
+Both Qt5 and Qt6 are supported, based on the underlying support in [vsgQt](https://github.com/vsg-dev/vsgQt).

 <img width="100%" alt="image" src="https://github.com/user-attachments/assets/84cda604-f617-4562-b208-6d049f8b5ee1">